appscode/blog/content/post/kubedb-v2022.03.28/index.md

   - schema-manager
 ---

 We are pleased to announce the release of [KubeDB v2022.03.28](https://kubedb.com/docs/v2022.03.28/setup/).
 This release is a bug fix release for v2022.02.22 .
 In this release we have fixed a memory leak in Postgres sidecar (known as `pg-coordinator`) which will cause the postgres pod to restart due to OOMKill by Kubernetes.
-Our regularly scheduled feature release is planned to be out in 2 weeks.
-If you are not affected by this particular issue, you can ignore this release.
+Our regular feature release is planned to be out in 2 weeks.
+If you are not affected by this particular issue, you can ignore this patch release.
 You can find the detailed change logs [here](https://github.com/kubedb/CHANGELOG/blob/master/releases/v2022.03.28/README.md).

 ## Postgres side-car Memory Leak